Bob Frankford: After politics

 In 1995 he returned to his medical practice and became a physician at the Seaton House men's hostel, which services many poor and homeless in the city.
 He was chair of the Ontario Medical Association's section of health service organization physicians.

-He remained involved in a number of community projects and organizations, including the Sickle Cell Association of Ontario and the Toronto Pedestrian Committee, and was chair of the Scarborough Agincourt collaborative committee of the Central East LHIN.
+He remained involved in a number of community projects and organizations, including the Sickle Cell Association of Ontario and the Toronto Pedestrian Committee, and was chair of the Scarborough—Agincourt collaborative committee of the Central East Local Health Integration Network.

+Personal life and death

+Frankford married Helen Breslauer and raised three daughters.

+He died in Toronto on August 1, 2015, at the age of 76.
+He was honored with a tribute in the Ontario legislature on March 22, 2016.